Caroline Vanderbeken

 Caroline Vanderbeken (born 1950) is a Belgian chess player, Belgian Women's Chess Championship winner (1970).

 Biography

-From the mid-1960s to the begin of 1970s, Caroline Vanderbeken was one of the leading chess players in the Belgium.
-She won the Belgian Women's Chess Championships in 1970 after play-off match won against Louise Loeffler: 1½:½.
+From the mid-1960s to the begin of 1970s, Caroline Vanderbeken was one of the leading chess players in Belgium.
+She won the Belgian Women's Chess Championships in 1970 after a play-off match against Louise Loeffler, 1½:½.
 Caroline Vanderbeken participated in traditional Belgium team matches against France in 1969, 1970 and 1971.